 In addition to the asymmetry by role, we also predict that the relationship between FTS and negotiated outcomes will be moderated by gender.
 This prediction is rooted in social role theory (Eagly, 1987).
 In part, social roles provide a prescription for how individuals are expected to behave.
-Any person who violates expected social roles incurs negative consequences for not following the prescription (Carli, 1990; Cialdini and Trost, 1998; Rudman and Glick, 1999).
+Any person who violates expected social roles incurs negative consequences for not following the prescription (Carli, 1990; Cialdini & Trost, 1998; Rudman & Glick, 1999).

 Gender moderates the negative relationship between seller FTS and negotiation outcomes, such that the relationship will be stronger for women than men.